Your health is a trajectory.

 Day one gives you a starting point.
 Month six gives you something to act on: by then, the app has seen your patterns across workouts, travel, illness, and the weeks in between.
 This is a product built to be used for years, not days.

 Vitanzo is an iOS health companion app for people who take their health seriously as a multi-year project.
 It reads health metrics (including HRV, sleep, resting heart rate, and VO2 max) from Apple Health, and works with Apple Watch, Oura Ring, Whoop, and Garmin.
 Users add their own context each day (meals, notes, voice memos), and Vitanzo generates a plain-language observation of what the combined data is showing, over days, weeks, and months.
-Data is stored on-device only.
+App data syncs through Vitanzo's EU-hosted backend for account continuity.
 Vitanzo is currently available in Early Access on TestFlight.
 It is not a medical device.

 How it works